nuclear-multimessenger-astronomy/nmma/doc/joint_inference.md

 **Including EOS information**

-NMMA can include nuclear information by either using pre-computed equations of state (EOSs) with the `with-tabulated-eos` flag or by sampling over appropriate parameters on the fly (`with-eos`), employing a corresponding emulator that maps these parameters to an EoS.
+NMMA can include nuclear information by either using pre-computed equations of state (EOSs) or by sampling over appropriate parameters on the fly, employing a corresponding emulator that maps these parameters to an EoS.
 In order to include a set of EOSs precomputed EOSs, each EOS.dat file needs to include information on Mass, Radius and Tidal deformability.
 For the example shown in the `config.ini` file below, we see `Neos = 5000`, meaning that we include 5000 EOS.dat files each containing information on mass, radius and tidal deformability.
 We also see that a constraint from NICER measurements has been folded in and thus the `eos-weight` reflects this in a weighting.
 The EOS set should be sorted according to this weighting in order to reduce runtime for the sampling on the EOSs.

 **Running the config.ini generation**